sudoStatus200/create-sync-pr/README.md

 **Required** The branches you want to make the pull request to.
 Multiple branches need to be separated by comma like in example

+### `REVIEWERS`

+A list of user logins that will be requested to review the Pull Request.
+Mutiple users need to be separated by comma

+### `TEAM_REVIEWERS`
+A list of team slugs that will be requested to review the Pull Request.
+Multiple slugs need to be separated by comma

 ## Outputs

 ### `PULL_REQUEST_URL`